-The amount of media attention it received put everyone in great spirits and emphasised the reasons why Holyrood Partnership is an award winning PR agency.
+The amount of media attention it received put everyone in great spirits and emphasised the reasons why Holyrood PR is an award winning PR agency.

 I think the transition from writing academic essays to press releases and media coverage has probably been the most challenging part of my internship so far.
 Trying to come up with creative release titles and google descriptions has forced me into the mindset of a PR account executive rather than a student and the more I write the easier it becomes.
 Practise does make perfect after all.

 The fast paced, ever changing environment is fantastic to work in, with something new happening every day.
 I know the next 3 weeks will have a lot more in store for me and I look forward to experiencing what else Holyrood PR has to offer.

 YOU COULD BE THE NEXT INTERN AT HOLYROOD PR

 To apply, fill in the simple application form below:

 Scottish public relations agency Holyrood PR in Edinburgh, Scotland, runs a rolling programme of placements for PR interns, working alongside our team of PR experts.
 Many of the most successful PR interns go on to land full time PR jobs with our award-winning Scottish public relations agency.View PR's Profile

 Comments Off on Top lawyer joins Gilson Gray, host of top media coverage follows